 Welcome to my stop on the blog tour for Eyes of the Forest by April Henry!
 YA mystery fans will want to check this book out.
-Keep reading to learn more about the book and enter the giveaway to win a copy for yourself.
-(INT)
+Keep reading to learn more about the book and read an excerpt.

 Author: April Henry